joshuacookdev/joshuacookdev/README.md

   <a href="https://joshuacook.dev">Website</a> | <a href="https://twitter.com/_jdcook3">Twitter</a> | <a href="https://github.com/joshuacookdev-forks">Forks</a>
 </p>

-I'm a structural engineer turned software engineer who is just trying to make the world a better place.
-I now focus on building software that helps save lives in the defense and public health industries.
+I'm a structural engineer turned software engineer who is trying to make the world a better place.
+I now focus on building software for the defense and public health industries.

-_Very_ happily employed @ Integration Innovation, Inc (AKA i3) - **no employment solicitations, please.**
+_Very_ happily employed @ Integration Innovation, Inc (AKA i3).

 ---